poria129/django-mosh/README.md

 # django-mosh
- This is the ecommerce site wich made in mosh django course
+ This is the ecommerce site witch made in mosh django course